pi0x73/pi0x73.github.io/_posts/2020-11-08-HackTheBox-Tabby.md

 Nmap done: 1 IP address (1 host up) scanned in 12.44 seconds
 ```

-Some interesting information can be collected through the nmap scan where we see **Tomcat Apache** running on port 8080 , a web page on port 80 and a domain : **megahosting.htb**.
+Some interesting information can be collected through the nmap scan where we see **Tomcat Apache** running on port 8080 , a web page on port 80 and a domain : **megahosting.htb**

 First thing, I am going to add the domain to the hosts file and procced through the web page.